Fatigued Driver Accidents

 The National Highway Traffic Safety Administration recently found that there are about 56,000 sleep-related collisions that occur annually across the country.
 These crashes resulted in about 40,000 injuries and about 1,550 traffic fatalities.

-If you or a loved one were involved in a fatigue-related accident, you may be able to pursue legal recourse by filing a Connecticut auto accident claim.
-You may be able to recover losses from medical bills, property damage, lost wages, pain and suffering and other damages related to the crash.
+If you or a loved one was involved in a fatigue-related accident, you may be able to pursue legal recourse by filing a Connecticut auto accident claim.
+You may be able to recover losses from medical bills, property damage, lost wages, pain and suffering, and other damages related to the crash.

-For more information on the legal rights which may be available to victims of accidents caused by driver fatigue, complete our Free Case Review form to schedule a confidential, no-obligation consultation with an experienced auto accident attorney from Jonathan Perkins Injury Lawyers.
+For more information on the legal rights, which may be available to victims of accidents caused by driver fatigue, complete our Free Case Evaluation form to schedule a confidential, no-obligation consultation with an experienced auto accident attorney from Jonathan Perkins Injury Lawyers.